 One key style feature we used throughout this UI was the .hovered attribute on components like the collapsible container.
 This attribute allows you to change the ‘Background’ styling according to whether the user hovers on the component, mimicking a lot of commonly-used UX design across the web and creating a highly professional-looking app.

 Interesting in playing around with how we did this in your own environment?
-Members can download the TypeScript below to import it directly into their Retool.
+Members can download the JSON below to import it directly into their Retool.

 Stay tuned for more Retool UI inspiration pieces coming over the coming next weeks!